nishanttaneja/Twittermenti/README.md

 - Add SwifteriOS Framework in project.
 - Sign up as a <a href="https://developer.twitter.com/en/portal/dashboard"> Twitter Developer </a> account if you haven't already.
 - Create an app on Twitter Developer Portal and get API Key & Secret.
+- Remove reference of PrivateData.swift (simply delete the file).
 - Create a new Swift file including structure named "PrivateData" with static constants for API Key & Secret.

         struct PrivateData {